 - Apply white vinegar to stains and let sit for several hours.
 Scrub away with baking soda and rinse.

 - Use a store-bought cleaner intended to remove bathtub stains and follow manufacturer instructions.
+You can also use a Mr Clean® Magic Eraser with a non-abrasive cleaner.

 Tip: Never mix chemical cleaning products – this can create toxic fumes.
 Always clean in a well-ventilated area using a fan, with open doors and windows.